-The company is presently involved in five (5) litigations as at 31 December 2023 (December 2022: four (4).
+The Company is currently involved in five (5) litigations as at 30 September 2024 (31 December 2023: five (5) litigations).
 The claims against the Company from the suits amount to N7.56 billion (31 December 2023: N7.56 billion) as of reporting date.
 No provision has been made for these claims as no judgement has been delivered.
-Based on the legal advice, the Company believes that no significant loss will eventuate.
+Based on legal advice, the Company believes that no significant loss will eventuate.